Vipxpert/LocalSync/README.md

 8. If there are features you want to change or add, tinker with the code yourself.
 Enjoy!

 How to set-up?
-for mobile
+For mobile
 --------------------------------------------------------------------------------------
 Apps required: Termux